2018 Hang Gliding Site Protocol - Qu’Appelle Valley, SK (Crooked Lake Area)

 The Site Contacts will then inform the landowners of the details of the sites accessed.

 These arrangements have been made for recreational hang gliding only.
-There will be no commercial (teaching) operations from these sites under this agreement.
+There will be no commercial (teaching) operations from these sites.

 All pilots must comply with the “Hang Gliding and Paragliding Site Rules of Conduct” of the Manitoba Hang Gliding Association (MHGA).
 See attached Appendix 1.